 65 = 65

 The distributive properties of addition and subtraction can be utilized to rewrite expressions for different purposes.
 When you multiply a number by a sum, you may add and multiply.
 Also, you can first multiply each addend and then add the products.
-This is applicable to subtraction as well.
+This applies to subtraction as well.
 In every case, you disturb the outer multiplier to every value in the parenthesis, so that multiplication occurs with every value before addition or subtraction.

-Distributive Property Examples
+Distributive Property of Division

 Solve the given expression using the distributive property: